 After a long talk about fundamental analysis, we can finally start discussing the theme, which is the reason for many traders to go through my course.
 Price Action is not a specific strategy or a price behavior pattern.
 We are going to talk about the method of market analysis having the chart as the main tool.
 We will not use statistical indicators that calculate the patterns, but we will perform only using the candlestick chart.

 Before we start talking about some specific patterns, I need to say a few words about how we are going to learn technical analysis.
 We will spend three lessons in a row to discuss Price Action.
 This article will be devoted to the main chart patterns and the methods of creating them.
 We will focus on the candlestick analysis in the next lesson, the key idea of which is how to combine the chart and candlestick models within a single strategy.
 After candlestick analysis, I would like to give a lesson on the methods that make it possible to determine the support and resistance levels, in which both the chart method and indicator method are combined.
 In short, the course came out interesting and I do wish you to go through it and not miss out on any key ideas.

-Once again, I do not equate Price Action with Candlestick Trade, though many articles states that they are same thing.
+Once again, I do not equate Price Action with Candlestick Trade, though many articles state that they are the same thing.
 My course will help you to take a close look at both methods.